adlibre/Adlibre-DMS/INSTALL.md

 </pre>

 Then setup your webserver to use a fastcgi socket.
-See _deployment_ directory for sample webserver configs and a _manage-fcgi.sh_ script for managing the python fcgi processes.
+See _deployment_ directory for sample webserver configs and a _manage-fcgi.sh_ script for managing the Python FCGI processes.

 ## Initial Data